Naitik1104/Hotel-Management-System/README.md

 Provided in `reporting_queries.sql`:

+Available rooms for a date range

-1️⃣ List all available rooms
+1️⃣ Available rooms for a date range

-2️⃣ Occupancy rate per room type
+2️⃣ Occupancy rate per room type / per month

-3️⃣ Total revenue by season
+3️⃣ Total revenue by season or date range

-4️⃣ Revenue per payment method
-5️⃣ All current bookings with customer names
+4️⃣ Bookings with outstanding payments

-6️⃣ Top 3 customers by total spending
+5️⃣ Top 5 customers by number of bookings or spend

-7️⃣ List of rooms under maintenance
-8️⃣ Monthly revenue trend
+6️⃣ Staff who performed check-ins on a specific day

+7️⃣ Rooms reserved but not yet checked-in

+8️⃣ Services used per booking (with total charges)

+9️⃣ Customers with full payments and good feedback (Top Customers)

 ---